Skip to content

 Does cannabis interact with gender-affirming hormone therapy (GAHT)?

-While the short answer is no, the long answer is that more information is needed.
-Most of what we know is based on animal studies.
-Little research has been done with humans, let alone transgender or gender-diverse people.
-A 2018 Merry Jane article dives deeper into individuals’ self-reported experiences with changing hormone levels and their reactions to cannabis.
+While the short answer is no, the long answer is that we don’t actually have a ton of information about the interactions of cannabis and hormones.
+Most of what we know is based on studies with animals or studies done in the 1980s and very little research has been done with humans, let alone gender variant people specifically.
+A 2018 Merry Jane article dives deeper into different individuals’ experiences with changing hormone levels and their reactions to cannabis.

 What’s the deal with cannabis, fertility, and GAHT?

-For people born with sperm-producing organs, studies correlate a decrease in sperm count with weekly cannabis use.
-One 2015 study looked at 1,215 young Danish people with penises aged between 18 and 28 years.
-The study found that regular cannabis smoking (more than once a week) was associated with 28% lower sperm concentration and a 29% lower total sperm count.
-People on estrogen may already see a decrease in sperm production, which makes this a consideration for those interested in family planning.
+For people born with sperm-producing organs, there are studies showing a decrease in sperm count from weekly cannabis use.
+One 2015 study looked at 1,215 young Danish people with penises aged between 18 and 28 years and found that regular cannabis smoking (more than once a week) was associated with 28 percent lower sperm concentration and a 29 percent lower total sperm count.
+People on estrogen already may see a decrease in sperm production, which makes this a consideration for those interested in family planning.

 At FOLX, we recognize the power of harm reduction; not everyone needs to be sober to live their truth unless sobriety is desirable and accessible to you.
-If you’re a FOLX member and have questions about cannabis or other drugs and how they interact with hormone replacement therapy, schedule a time with your clinician.
-If you’re not a FOLX member, contact member support with any questions—we’re happy to help!
+If you’re a FOLX member and have any questions about cannabis or other drugs and how they interact with hormone replacement therapy, schedule a time with your clinician.
+If you’re not a FOLX member, feel free to contact member support at support.folxhealth.com.